The Notre Dame Football

 |5.||Q.||Are ND tickets sold to the general public ?|

-Generally, and unfortunately, no. An exception exists for "Friends of Notre Dame," namely major benefactors who, by virtue of contributing money through established Recognition Societies, establish an affiliation with the University.
+In the past, ticket availability for the general public was limited to none, although major benefactors would have access to tickets through "Friends of Notre Dame."
+These donors, by virtue of contributing money through established Recognition Societies, establish an affiliation with the University.
 "Friends" are eligible to apply for season tickets.
 Season ticket applicants pay an application fee and can request up to 6 tickets per game.
 Season ticket winners pay the face value of the tickets plus a yearly ticket rights fee based upon stadium location ($1250 to 2000 per season ticket).
 More information can be found at http://stadiumpreservation.nd.edu/tickets/

 Otherwise, if tickets for individual games remain after the University demand has been met, those tickets will be made available to the general public.
 Occasionally, the visiting team will return a portion of their 5000 tickets to the University, who will then sell these tickets to the general public.
 Additionally, some tickets remain from the University Allotment pool (see above), which are then available to the general public.

-You should also check with local alumni clubs.
+Local alumni clubs will often sell tickets to members (including non-alumni).
 The University allows the alumni clubs to sell game packages for one game during the year.
 Often, they will sell game packages to the general public if there are tickets remaining after the club demand is met.
 For most clubs, you do NOT have to be an alumn. to join.
 Check with the club in your area.

 It is advisable to telephone the ticket office, at (574) 631-7356, in late July to find out if tickets will available for sale.
 Also, there is a Will Call Window at the Stadium Ticket Office; this is open, 2 hours prior to kickoff, for the sale and purchase of tickets.